Charleston, SC Inshore Fishing Charters

 Bottom fishing for flounder is productive in the spring, summer and fall.
 Caught year round, but especially in the colder months between fall and spring, Speckled Trout, or "Specks" can be found waiting in ambush along grass lines and oyster beds.

 In the spring, Sheepshead can be found in the flats during high tide, or perusing the rocky bottomed areas near piers, jetties and bridges.

-Year round, Black Drum can be found swimming alongside their smaller Redfish cousins.
+Year round on fishing charters from Charleston SC, Black Drum can be found swimming alongside their smaller Redfish cousins.
 In the heat of summer, migrating Tarpon make their way into the bays and sounds in pursuit of schooling Menhaden and other baitfish.
 While Charleston isn't necessarily known for its Tarpon fishing, experienced guides know that trophies are out there.
 With a little patience and a bit of luck, 100+ pound Tarpon can be caught in the waters around Charleston.

 Charleston Deep Sea Fishing

-Charleston has plenty of charter boats for anglers who want to leave land behind to target a variety of shallow and deep sea species.
+Charleston sport fishing charters are perfect for anglers who want to leave land behind to target a variety of shallow and deep sea species.
 Whether looking to go nearshore or offshore, our Charleston fishing charters & guides will keep you on fish on your next excursion.

 Hop around shallow wrecks and artificial reefs for fantastic shark fishing out of Charleston, SC, or head further offshore to troll or fish deep structure.
 Much like the inshore fishing, there is no shortage of biodiversity in the saltwater fisheries off the Charleston coast.
 No matter your budget, experience level, or target species, our Charleston deep sea fishing guides will make it happen!